 The Tallest NBA Players of All Time

-Tallest NBA Players of All Time
+Who is the Tallest NBA Player of All Time?

 When regarding the world of sports, being tall is a pure fundamental of playing basketball.
 During the 2017-18 season, the average basketball player stood at 6 ft 7 inches (as some food for thought, the average american male stands at just under 5 ft 10 inches.)